kkats/GO-SHIP-Easy-Ocean/A12/README.md

 ### 2005

 This is the same data as [SR04/](https://github.com/kkats/WOCE-GO-SHIP-clean-sections/blob/master/SR04/README.md)2005.
-Use the same patch to `read_ctd_exchange.m`.
+Use `read_ctd_exchange_2005.m`.

 ### 2008b